 Ginger and Fred

 I am a huge fan of the films made by Ginger Rogers and Fred Astaire.
-And I chose which film to watch based upon not the dance sequence but the song.
+And I choose which film to watch based upon not the dance sequence but the song.
 Tonight I plan to watch “The Way You Look Tonight.”
 The film happens to be “Swing Time.”
 And the irony of the setting for the song is beyond classic.
 It set new standards for comedy, acting, romance, music, and that feeling of swoon that comes with being in love.

 Romantic, technically brilliant and innovative, funny, rather wholesome, inspiring, uncanny with their timelessness, and divine with drool-worthy fashions, the Astaire-Rogers films (or as I prefer to put it, Rogers-Astaire films) were RKO at its best.
 RKO was the runt studio, owned by Howard Hughes who knew a good-looking female and a good-looking film whenever he backed either one.
 Some of the best Golden Age Hollywood films were made with RKO loan-outs, something that Hughes profited from nicely.
 And RKO made some nice profits from the pairing of Ginger Rogers and Fred Astaire.